GameTV: As GameTV

-On October 26, 2007 at 6:00 p.m.
+On October 26, 2007, at 6:00 p.m.
 EST, CGTV was rebranded as GameTV.
-With the rename, the channel would try to broaden its appeal to a larger audience by focusing on game-related programming including game shows (featuring classic Canadian game shows such as The Mad Dash and Test Pattern among others), reality series, and films, as well as "Watch & Win" contest promotions during prime time with weekly prizes.
+With the relaunch, the channel would try to broaden its appeal to a larger audience by focusing on game-related programming including game shows (featuring classic Canadian game shows such as The Mad Dash and Test Pattern among others), reality series, and films, as well as "Watch & Win" contest promotions during prime time with weekly prizes.

 In October 2012, GameTV debuted a new logo and branding, and dropped its casino programming.

 On August 2, 2016, Anthem Sports & Entertainment announced that it would acquire GameTV pending CRTC approval.
 The CRTC approved the purchase in November 2016.

 With the acquisition of GameTV by Anthem Sports & Entertainment, the channel began airing sports and sports entertainment programming, including live/tape-delayed matches and compilations, professional wrestling from the Anthem-owned Impact Wrestling, mixed martial arts programming from the UFC, and all 2017 season matches from the Toronto Wolfpack rugby league team.
 A high definition feed launched in March 2017.

 On March 9, 2018, the CRTC approved of a previously unannounced sale of the channel from Anthem to Remuda Media, a newly established broadcasting company.
 Shareholders in Remuda Media previously was granted approval from the CRTC to launch The Country Channel, noted at the time as a "service that would offer programming aligned to the interests and needs of rural Canadians."
 In its application, it was noted that Remuda Media was unsuccessful at launching The Country Channel, and turned its eye to acquiring an existing channel, of which GameTV would be used to launch the service, or one similar.
 However, in July 2018, Anthem Media sent a letter to the CRTC stating that the proposed transfer in ownership from Anthem to Remuda was terminated, and Anthem would retain ownership of GameTV.

-On April 1, 2019, FNTSY Sports Network was quietly replaced in Canada by a newly-launched sister channel, Game+.
+On April 1, 2019, FNTSY Sports Network was quietly replaced in Canada by a newly launched sister channel, Game+.

 In August 2020, the channel introduced a new weekend block featuring music programming from new U.S-based sister network AXS TV.
-In 2020, it premiered an original documentary series, The Search for Canada's Game Shows, which chronicles the history of Canadian entries into the genre.
+The block was discontinued in September 2022.
+In 2020, it premiered an original documentary series, The Search for Canada's Game Shows, which chronicles the history of Canadian game shows.

-In 2025, GameTV and Paramount+ co-commissioned Hate The Player: The Ben Johnson Story, a satirical docudrama miniseries on Canadian sprinter Ben Johnson from Anthony Q. Farrell.
+In 2025, GameTV and Paramount+ co-commissioned Hate The Player: The Ben Johnson Story, an Anthony Q. Farrell-panned satirical docudrama on Canadian sprinter Ben Johnson.